vuejs/docs/src/guide/list.md

 ## Mapping an Array to Elements with `v-for`

 We can use the `v-for` directive to render a list of items based on an array.
-The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data array and `item` is an **alias** for the array element being iterated on:
+The `v-for` directive requires a special syntax in the form of `item in items`, where `items` is the source data array and `item` is an <b>alias</b> for the array element being iterated on:

 ```html
 <ul id="array-rendering">